KevinCarroll7737/kevincarroll7737.github.io/_posts/offSec/walk/2018-10-21-HTB-active.md

 <img src="/assets/images/kerberos.jpg" style="height: 100%; width: auto">

-Since I have found valid credentials for the SVC_TGS service, I can ask kerberos for more; Request a legitimate TGT and which service(s) this account can use.
-Although I can't execute commands as SVC_TGS with CME nor MimiKatz, I'm able to create packets with [impacket ](https://github.com/SecureAuthCorp/impacket) as if I were executing `ps> klist` on the machine, for example.
-This would give me the name(s) of the (SPNs)service principal name(s) to which the SVC_TGS account has access.
+With the SVC_TGS service's credentials, it's possible to ask kerberos for more; Request a legitimate TGT and which service(s) this account can use.
+Although it's not possible to execute commands as SVC_TGS with CME nor MimiKatz, it's to create packets with [impacket ](https://github.com/SecureAuthCorp/impacket) similarly to execute `ps> klist` on the machine, for example.
+This would give the name(s) of the (SPNs) service principal name(s) to which the SVC_TGS account has access.

-Then, with a SPN and a TGT, I can create a TGS-REQ and send it to Kerberos.
+Then, with a SPN and a TGT, creating a TGS-REQ to Kerberos is now possible.
 The great thing about a TGS is that it allows you to crack the service's password offline.
 Yeah! ;)

 <img src="/assets/images/impacket_GetUserSPNs.png" style="height: 100%; width: auto">